CastleCSS/castlecss-core/README.md

 Nothing?
 Good!
 Then you're up to date

-If you need yo update you'll get something that looks like this:
+If you need to update you'll get something that looks like this:

 	Package         Current   Wanted   Latest   Location
 	castlecss-core  1.0.0     1.1.0	   1.1.0    castlecss-core